 It might sound odd for a skincare company to tell its customers not to buy skincare but with an ever increasing number of products out there, more definitely does not mean better - especially when it comes to your skin.
 Your skin is a living thing, and a lot of what's being marketed only serves to overwhelm or pile on ingredients your skin just doesn’t need.
 Fewer products with fewer ingredients, and a lighter touch is always wise.

-Here are five common skincare products you can definitely leave off your shopping list -
+Here are six common skincare products you can definitely leave off your shopping list -

 1: Facial Toner